canonical/iot-field-example-snaps/using-docker/README.md

 here in [`src/usr/bin`](src/usr/bin).

 Each app declares an environment and a set of plugs.
-The environment defines the location of the Docker executables and the relevant python libraries (for apps which use `docker-compose`), and the plugs are one of docker or docker-executables depending on if we need *only* the Docker socket or if we also need the various other executables and libraries.
+The environment defines the location of the Docker executables and the relevant python libraries and the plugs are one of `docker` or `docker-executables` depending on if we need *only* the Docker socket or if we also need the various other executables and libraries.

 Most if not all of the following apps could be improved to make them more resilient or feature-rich.
 These additions are use-case dependent, the intention